Dacia (Scandinavia): Ancient Dacia and antique cartography

 Konrad Miller's reconstruction of Dimensuratios and Divisios world map (left) and Orosius' world map (right).
 These reconstructions are not considered historically accurate, but they illustrate the vagueness of the antique knowledge of the Baltic region.
-North is to the right, and Dacia and Dacia Getica (Dimensuratio and Divisio) or Dacia ubi et Gothia (Orosius) are situated between the "Northern Ocean" and the Black Sea.
+North is to the left, and Dacia and Dacia Getica (Dimensuratio and Divisio) or Dacia ubi et Gothia (Orosius) are situated between the "Northern Ocean" and the Black Sea.

 In classical antiquity, Dacia referred to the land north of the Danube River near the Black Sea, in what is now Romania.
 The Dacian Kingdom, which united the Getae and Dacian tribes, was founded in 82 BCE and lasted until it was conquered by the Roman Emperor Trajan in 106 CE.
 In the 3rd century CE, Germanic tribes like the Goths began migrating to the area, weakening Roman control.
 The Romans eventually abandoned the province in the 270s.

 Early Roman geographical knowledge extended only as far north as the Black Sea.
 Information about the Baltic region and Scandinavia was extremely limited.
 This is evident in the two geographical texts Dimensuratio provinciarum and Divisio orbis terrarum.
 In Konrad Miller's 19th-century reconstruction of a world map based on these sources, Dacia is shown stretching from the Black Sea all the way to the "Northern Sea", but the Baltic region itself is left largely undefined.

 Geographical understanding of the north improved during the Roman Empire's expansion under Augustus and Tiberius.
 However, Dimensuratio was later mistakenly attributed to the church father Jerome, leading Christian scholars to disregard more accurate Roman geographical accounts in favor of the older, less precise tradition.
 When the Spanish historian Paulus Orosius (c.
 375/385 – c.
 420) wrote his treatise Historiae Adversus Paganos ("History against pagans"), he relied on the Dimensuratio for his geographical presentation.
 He refers to "Dacia, where also Gothia lies" (Dacia ubi et Gothia), and places it between Alania and Germania.

 A key difference between Orosius and earlier classical sources is that Orosius, writing during the Migration Period, describes Dacia as being inhabited not by the Thracian-speaking Getae, but by the Germanic Goths.
 Orosius' geography was repeated in the Etymologiae of Isidore of Seville (c.
 560–636), one of the most important encyclopedic works of the early Middle Ages.
 Orosius' phrase Dacia media et Gothia is also repeated in De universo by Rabanus Maurus (d.
 856).
 Meanwhile, the 6th-century Byzantine historian Jordanes equated the Goths with the Getae, attributing to them many traditions and records that had originally belonged to the Dacians and Getae.
 This conflation paved the way for later misidentifications.